wnelson03/RestoreCord-Source-Code/README.md

 The code can be used for **commercial use** if you would like.
 The requirements are that you must **open-source the code** and **link to this repository** in order to not be in violation of the **GNU General Public License v2.0**

+Do note, however, that absolutely nobody aside from myself (William Nelson) has legal rights to use my logo for RestoreCord, or repost videos I've recorded for RestoreCord.
+If you do not follow this, you will recieve a copyright takedown.

 ## Features

 - Multi server